Community Impact

 "Moxie for Teens" will work with girls to help them build the life skills and responsibility qualities that lead to success – Ginnie Block, Explorations Charter School

-In 2014, The Women and Girls Fund supported the Art Therapy for Mothers and Daughters program at the McCall Foundation with a $1,500 grant.
+In 2014, The Women & Girls Fund supported the Art Therapy for Mothers and Daughters program at the McCall Foundation with a $1,500 grant.

 The ten week program focuses on restoring healthy relationships among mothers and daughters, defining roles within the family, strengthening bonds, promoting leadership qualities, and modeling positive and healthy female roles and relationships for women and girls who have experienced neglect and abuse.